Customize the Cloud Functions build process

 When you deploy your function's source code to Cloud Functions, that source is stored in a Cloud Storage bucket.
-Cloud Build then automatically builds your code into a container image and pushes that image to Container Registry.
+Cloud Build then automatically builds your code into a container image and pushes that image to a image registry (either Container Registry or Artifact Registry).
 Cloud Functions accesses this image when it needs to run the container to execute your function.

 Executing the build process within your project means that: